wcm-io-caravan/caravan-rhyme/README.md

 Having the same interfaces on the server- and client-side allows the following approach when designing a larger software system:
 - You can start with keeping everything in the same JVM, but separate the code into modules that are using `@HalApiInterface`s as internal API from the beginning.
 - This encourages that your modules are only sharing data structures and common IDs, but not share any service implementations or other dependencies
 - During development you can easily expose these internal APIs through HTTP using the **Rhyme** framework (even though your other modules are still using the services directly).
-This can for eaxample be helpful for inspecting data sources in detail without using a debugger.
+This can, for example, be helpful for inspecting data sources in detail without using a debugger.
 - You can still refactor everything with full IDE support during development, and continuously verify that the API is designed well.
 - When there is an actual reason to break up your system into multiple services, you can easily do so.
 As the interfaces for remote access via HAL+API are exactly the same as for internal consumers, you can keep much of the existing code.